-In Odell, you can see a 1930‘s Sinclair station that continued to serve travelers of the Mother Road until 1975.
+In Odell, you can see a 1930’s Sinclair station that continued to serve travelers of the Mother Road until 1975.
 Today it has been restored by the Illinois Route 66 Association and serves as an information center.
-In nearby Pontiac is the Old Log Cabin Inn and Restaurant as well as a Route 66 Museum housed in the old firehouse.
+In nearby Pontiac are the Old Log Cabin Inn and Restaurant and a Route 66 Museum housed in the old firehouse.

-Further down the road at Bloomington, you can still see the Cotton’s Village Inn and some 15 miles beyond is the ghost town of Funks Grove where maple sirip (yes “sirip”) has been made since 1881.
-Here, you can also see an ancient general store and an old train depot.
-At nearby McLean, you will find the Dixie Truckers Home, the first truck stop in the United States founded in 1928, and further along at Atlanta, a large “muffler man” holding a giant hotdog.
+Further down the road at Bloomington, you can still see the Cotton’s Village Inn, and some 15 miles beyond is the ghost town of Funks Grove, where maple sirip (yes “sirip”) has been made since 1881.
+Here, you can also see an old general store and an old train depot.
+Near McLean, you will find the Dixie Truckers Home, the first truck stop in the United States founded in 1928, and further along at Atlanta, a large “muffler man” holding a giant hotdog.

-Lincoln is home to the old Mill Restaurant, that started business in 1931, serving its famous schnitzel to the many travelers of Route 66.
-Long closed, this old building is a sight to see, as well as many other historic places where Abraham Lincoln once walked.
+Lincoln is home to the old Mill Restaurant that started business in 1931, serving its famous schnitzel to the many travelers of Route 66.
+Long closed, this old building is a sight to see and many other historic places where Abraham Lincoln once walked.

-Continuing on you’ll enter the small village of Broadwell where the popular Pig Hop Cafe did business for more than 40 years.
+Continuing, you’ll enter the small village of Broadwell, where the popular Pig Hop Cafe did business for more than 40 years.
 Unfortunately, it too has burned to the ground.
 You’ll then pass through the historic towns of Elkhart and Williamsville before coming to Springfield.
-Here, in the Illinois State Capitol are Lincoln’s former home and tomb, and the Cozy Drive-In, a Route 66 icon.
+Here, in the Illinois State Capitol, are Lincoln’s former home and tomb and the Cozy Drive-In, a Route 66 icon.

-From Springfield, there are two alignments that are still intact today.
+From Springfield, two alignments are still intact today.
 The post-1930’s four-lane alignment zigs and zags over and under I-55, passing through the small towns of Glenarm, Divernon, Farmersville, and Litchfield, a Route 66 enthusiast’s dream.
-Litchfield provides a number of great photo opportunities with an obvious focus on the Mother Road.
+Litchfield provides several great photo opportunities with an obvious focus on the Mother Road.
 Check out the Ariston Café, in business for years and still kickin’.
 The older pre-1930 two-lane alignment resides to the west of I-55, traveling through Chatham, Auburn, Virden, Carlinville, and numerous other small towns before the two alignments rejoin south of Staunton.
-Both paths provide a number of vintage peeks at the Mother Road.
+Both paths provide several vintage peeks at the Mother Road.